iFun/Notes/PHIL145/README.md

 1. cos absorption saturation causes T increase
 2. lots more co2 in minerals and oceans then atmosphere cause extra would be absorbed and no climate impact

-1950s Glibert plass atomsphere layered more co2 in upper layer has greater T effect
+1950s Glibert plass atmosphere layered more co2 in upper layer has greater T effect

 Roger Ruelle: oceans will absorb lot less co2 than assumed